KevinMusgrave/powerful-benchmarker/docs/papers/mlrc.md

 ## What papers report for the contrastive and triplet losses

+The tables below are what papers have reported for the contrastive and triplet loss, **using convnets**.
+We know that the papers are reporting convnet results because they explicitly say so.
+For example:

+* [Lifted Structure Loss](https://arxiv.org/pdf/1511.06452.pdf): See figures 6, 7, and 12, which indicate that the contrastive and triplet results were obtained using GoogleNet.
+These results have been cited several times in recent papers.
+* [Deep Adversarial Metric Learning](https://openaccess.thecvf.com/content_cvpr_2018/papers/Duan_Deep_Adversarial_Metric_CVPR_2018_paper.pdf): See tables 1, 2, and 3, and this quote from the bottom of page 6 / top of page 7: "For all the baseline methods and DAML, we employed the same GoogLeNet architecture pre-trained on ImageNet for fair comparisons"
+* [Hardness-Aware Deep Metric Learning](https://openaccess.thecvf.com/content_CVPR_2019/papers/Zheng_Hardness-Aware_Deep_Metric_Learning_CVPR_2019_paper.pdf): See tables 1, 2, and 3, and this quote from page 8: "We evaluated all the methods mentioned above using the same pretrained CNN model for fair comparison."

 #### Reported Precision@1 for the Contrastive Loss
 | Paper | CUB200 | Cars196 | SOP |
 |-|-|-|-|